kayoom/wsdl-mapper/README.md

 ## TODOs

 * loosen the dependency on concurrent-ruby, make the async way optional.
+* loosen the dependency on faraday, make the user choose which http library.
 * refactor code to mitigate the naming mess. (there are so many different domain objects called name or type, which causes a mess in naming variables and methods. probably it makes sense to define acronyms and use them consistently throughout the code.)